 There are only two types of cosmetic gum surgical procedures done; when gums are large (excessive gingival display) or when the gums are too small (gum recession).
-A "gummy smile" occurs when the teeth are too worn, or a long jawbone, or a short upper lip that causes the teeth to appear small and the gums appear large.
+A "gummy smile" happens when the teeth are too worn, or a long jawbone, or a short upper lip that causes the teeth to appear small and the gums appear large.
 A long tooth smile (excessive gingival display) is caused by receding gums, exposing the teeth, resulting in a weaker frame and teeth.

 Gum recession is when the gums have receded due to many factors.
 The procedure to fix it involves taking tissue from the roof of the mouth and grafting it on the part of the gums that need repair.
 The grafted tissue serves to strengthen the gums and teeth.
 Gums are sometimes lifted instead, covering the exposed teeth.
 Unlike excessive gingival display, gum recession poses some health risks.
-If the tooth is not covered by … Read the rest
+If the tooth is not covered by the … Read the rest

 The Preferred Dental Procedure